Skip to content

 The canonical install command for every supported language.
 This is the only page that lists install commands — every other doc, blog, and README links here.

 There are two unrelated third-party packages named evalguard on npm and PyPI.
-They are not affiliated with EvalGuard, Inc.
+They are not affiliated with EvalGuard.

-• npm install evalguard — third-party LLM-eval library by GitHub user lghiur.
+• npm install evalguard resolves to an unrelated third-party package.
 Not us.

-• pip install evalguard — third-party AI-validation library by GitHub user yolojewjitsu.
+• pip install evalguard resolves to an unrelated third-party package.
 Not us.

-Always use the canonical names below@evalguard/sdk on npm, evalguardai on PyPI, @evalguard/cli for the CLI.
-These are the only packages published by EvalGuard, Inc. We are pursuing trademark resolution; until that lands, this banner stays.
+Always use the canonical names below @evalguard/sdk on npm, evalguardai on PyPI, @evalguard/cli for the CLI.
+These are the only packages published by EvalGuard.
+Until registry naming is fully resolved, this banner stays.

 Other registries (NuGet, Maven, crates.io, RubyGems, Packagist): we do not yet publish SDKs there.
 If you find a package using the EvalGuard name on any of those registries, it is not from us — please report it to security@evalguard.ai.